zfs-old-crap/linkytime/docs/DeveloperGuide.md

 #### Editing Modules

 1. Editing an existing module in the module list.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed and no existing module named `CS2103T`.
+      1. There is at least one module displayed and no existing module named `CS2103T`.
    2. Test case: `medit 1 n/CS2103T`<br>
    Expected: Module at the first index is edited.

 2. Editing an existing module to have the same name as another module.
+   1. Prerequisites:
-   1. Prerequisite: There is a module at the second index with the name `CS2103T`.
+      1. There is a module at the second index with the name `CS2103T`.
    2. Test case: `medit 1 n/CS2103T`<br>
    Expected: Duplicate module error message shown.
 No modules edited.

 3. Editing an existing module to have an invalid name.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed.
+      1. There is at least one module displayed.
    2. Test case: `medit 1 n/C$2!03&`<br>
    Expected: Invalid name error message shown.
 No modules edited.

 4. Editing a module with a non-integer index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed.
+      1. There is at least one module displayed.
    2. Test case: `medit abc n/C$2!03&`<br>
    Expected: Invalid command format error message shown.
 No modules edited.

 5. Editing a module with an out-of-bounds index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed.
+      1. There is at least one module displayed.
    2. Test case: `medit 0 n/C$2!03&`<br>
    Expected: Invalid index error message shown.
 No modules edited.

 #### Deleting Modules

 1. Deleting a module in the module list.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed and the module has no associated meetings.
+      1. There is at least one module displayed and the module has no associated meetings.
    2. Test case: `mdelete 1`<br>
    Expected: Module at the first index is deleted.

 2. Deleting a module with a non-integer index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed.
+      1. There is at least one module displayed.
    2. Test case: `mdelete abc`<br>
    Expected: Invalid command format error message shown.
 No modules deleted.

 3. Deleting a module with an out-of-bounds index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed.
+      1. There is at least one module displayed.
    2. Test case: `mdelete 0`<br>
    Expected: Invalid index error message shown.
 No modules deleted.

 4. Deleting a module without specifying an index.
+   1. Prerequisites:
-   1. Prerequisite: There is at least one module displayed.
+      1. There is at least one module displayed.
    2. Test case: `mdelete`<br>
    Expected: Invalid command format error message shown.
 No modules deleted.

 #### Modules sorted alphabetically

 1. Adding a module.
+   1. Prerequisites:
-   1. Prerequisites: There is one existing module in the list via the test case [Adding Modules](#adding-modules).
+      1. There is one existing module in the list via the test case [Adding Modules](#adding-modules).
    2. Test case: `madd n/ACC1701X`<br>
       Expected: A new module is added and the module list is sorted in alphabetical order, i.e. `ACC1701X` is at index 1, `CS2103T` is at index 2.

 2. Editing a module.
+   1. Prerequisites:
-   1. Prerequisites: There are two existing modules in the list via the test case [Modules sorted alphabetically - Adding a module](#modules-sorted-alphabetically).
+      1. There are two existing modules in the list via the test case [Modules sorted alphabetically - Adding a module](#modules-sorted-alphabetically).
    2. Test case: `medit 1 n/GEQ1000`<br>
       Expected: The module at index 1 (`ACC1701X`) is edited and the module list is sorted in alphabetical order, i.e. `CS2103T` is at index 1, `GEQ1000` is at index 2.